kindista/kindista/src/markdown/faq.md

 or that you would otherwise have to pay money for.
 Offer anything you think might be useful or appreciated by someone else.
-Resources and requests can include food, clothing, tools, materials, tutoring or instruction, skills, support, housing, work space, or art.
+Offers and requests can include food, clothing, tools, materials, tutoring or instruction, skills, support, housing, work space, or art.
 You can even offer the temporary use of tools,